Xellos1010/Next.js-Full-Stack-Code-Challenge---Personal-Task-Manager/README.md

 - Late submissions are welcome and will be reviewed, though priority will be given to timely submissions

 Good luck!
 We're excited to see your solution.

+## Features Implemented

+- **Task Management**:
+  - Create, view, edit, and delete tasks.
+  - Task fields include title, description, due date, priority, and completion status.

+- **Form Handling & Validation**:
+  - Uses React Hook Form for form handling and Zod for validation.
+  - Input validation for all fields (title, description, due date, etc.).

+- **Data Persistence**:
+  - SQLite is used for local storage with Drizzle ORM.
+  - Database schema includes fields for task management.

+- **API Endpoints**:
+  - Custom API routes for task CRUD operations.
+  - Task operations are handled through server actions and mutations.

+- **UI & Styling**:
+  - Tailwind CSS is used for styling.
+  - Radix UI components like buttons, modals, and notifications.

+- **Testing**:
+  - Jest setup for unit tests of task API and database actions.
+  - Comprehensive tests for sequential task operations (CRUD).

+## Testing

+Unit tests are set up using Jest.
+Tests cover task creation, editing, deletion, and database interactions.

+To run tests:

+bash
+Copy code
+pnpm test
+Known Issues

+Database unit tests are not fully passing due to time constraints.
+Full test coverage is not yet implemented.
+Timeline

+## Timeline of the project

+Work started at 9 PM on September 19th and was submitted at 4:15 PM on September 20th, completing the core features within 19 hours.